CtrlK

 Distinctiveness Conflict Risk

-The Cursor IDE focus provides some distinctiveness, but 'daily development workflow' and 'productivity' are generic enough to overlap with other development workflow or IDE skills.
-The specific mention of Cursor features (Chat, Composer, Tab) helps somewhat but the overall framing is broad.
+The Cursor IDE focus provides some distinctiveness, but 'daily development workflow' and 'Git integration' are broad enough to overlap with general development workflow skills or git-focused skills.
+The Cursor-specific trigger terms help reduce conflict but the description's scope is still quite broad.

 2 / 3